ndjndj/meilisearch-on-aws-lambda/README.md

 I tried to build Meilisearch in a serverless environment.

 FaaS such as AWS Lambda provide to many free tier.
-I also hypothesized that Meilisearch latency would be enough for practical use even after taking into account the delay caused by cold start,
+I also hypothesized that Meilisearch latency would be enough for practical use even after taking into account the delay caused by cold start[^1],
 and I thought that be able to meet the need for a full-text search engine at the lowest possible cost (and also because it sounds interesting this challenge).

 reference: [Serverless search with Meilisearch and Google Cloud Run](https://blog.simonireilly.com/posts/serverless-search)

+[^1]: Not concerned about the fact that can't write documents.
+Meilisearch specification is to stack write tasks in a queue and then process them in order, so I think it would be difficult to do it serverless in the first place.

+## Usage

+The procedure for creating a serverless environment can be broken down into several steps as follows.
+The data to be searched must be created locally (in a non-Lambda environment).

+1. Create a [Dockerfile](. /prod/Dockerfile) of the Meilisearch environment.
+2. A created [Dockerfile](. /prod/Dockerfile) in step 1, apply Lambda Web Adapter and build image.
+    - Set up the environment settings.
+    - PORT must be set to 8080
+3. Push the Dockerimage created in step 2 to Amazon ECR.
+4. Deploy the Dockerimage of step 3 to AWS Lambda.
+    - Lambda memory is 128 MB OK (may depend on index size)
+5. Mount Amazon EFS on AWS Lambda.
+6. Import data.ms to the EFS access point mounted in step 4.
+    - Any import method is acceptable (DataSync, EC2, etc.)
+7. Set the function URL or attach to API Gateway.

+##